rimanov2000/Rust_Projects/README.md

 # Rust_Projects
-These are my olutions to Interesting Rust problems found either on Rust book or internet.
+These are my solutions to Interesting Rust problems found either on Rust book or internet.